kamsi/dbjs-error-message/README.md

 ### Description

-We use DbjsError object (with embeded coresponding DbjsObject) to prepare error message.
+We use DbjsError object (with embedded coresponding DbjsObject) to prepare error message.

 ### Usage example